sylphus-com/.github/profile/README.md

 At Sylphus, we've crafted an online open source code editor that's as user-friendly as your favorite playground.
 Here's what you can expect:

 - **🔗 GitHub Magic**: Seamlessly link your GitHub repositories.
-Edit code, commit changes, and manage branches all in one place.
+Edit code and start going crazy on your creativity

 - **💻 Code Anywhere**: Code on the go with our real-time web interface.
 Syntax highlighting, auto-indentation, and code suggestions at your service.

-- **🤝 Team Power**: Collaborate like a pro!
-Create pull requests, review code changes, and merge with ease.
+-
 - **🚀 Netlify Boost**: Launch your projects with Netlify right from our editor.
 Show off your creations to the world!

 ## 🚀 Ready to Roll?